 Ongoing interaction with government, hospitals and other agencies

 Maintenance of an enthusiastic membership through provision of educational and social activities and other opportunities to share experiences.

 Activities of the group are managed in an open and effective manner.

 HFACT provides a range of opportunities for members to get together to share their experiences and learn about the latest developments in treatment and care.

 HFACT also provides members with the services of a counsellor who is available to attend to any problems or issues that may arise.
-This service is provided through funding from ACT Health under the Public Health Outcomes Funding Agreement.
+This service is provided through a grant from ACT Health Directorate under a Service Funding Agreement.

 Date last reviewed: 22 February 2020